 The Tax and Superannuation Laws Amendment (2015 Measures No.6) Bill 2015 received Royal Assent on 25 February 2016.
-Applying from 1 July 2016, the legislation introduces a new foreign CGT withholding tax regime which will assist the Australian Taxation Office (ATO) in the collection of foreign residents’ Australian tax liabilities arising from the sale of property.
+Effective 1 July 2016, the legislation introduces a new foreign capital gains withholding tax regime that will assist the Australian Taxation Office (ATO) collect foreign residents’ Australian tax liabilities arising from the sale of property.

 - Transactions subject to another withholding obligation

 - Securities lending arrangements

 - Transactions where the vendor is in administration or transactions arising from the administration of a bankrupt estate, a debt agreement or a personal insolvency agreement.

 - When thinking of selling, is there a possibility your property value may exceed $2 million?

 - Ensure sale contracts are up-to-date, allow for the 10 per cent deduction if required and consider declarations about residency as part of the contract.

 - For all vendors, including Australian residents, ensure that an ATO clearance certificate has been applied for or remains current well in advance of settlement date.